• Home

 • Tweet

 One of my favorite Jams is Orange Marmalade.
 I love jam and crackers.
-Since I haven’t found a refined sugar-free orange marmalade I needed to make my own.
-Not to mention that this is a small batch meaning that it makes only one jar and about 1 cup.
+I needed to make my own since I haven’t found a refined sugar-free orange marmalade.
+Not to mention that this is a small batch that makes only one jar and about 1 cup.
 Simply cook and cool.
-Rather than canning it for the shelf I simply place it into a sterilized glass jar and once cooled place it into the refrigerator.
-In conclusion, occasionally the monkfruit will get crystallized again.
+Rather than canning it for the shelf, I place it into a sterilized glass jar and, once cooled, put it into the refrigerator.
+In conclusion, occasionally, the monkfruit will crystallize again.
 No need to worry, simply add a little more freshly squeezed orange juice or a little water and stir together.

 Refined Sugar-Free Orange Marmalade:

-Refined Sugar-Free Orange Marmalade is not only amazing as a jam but can be used in other recipes as well, thereby, making it versatile as well.
+Refined Sugar-Free Orange Marmalade is not only excellent as a jam but can also be used in other recipes, thereby making it versatile.
 All in all, it is a sweet and slightly tart jam.
-Furthermore, this is a small batch recipe which means that this one jar can be stored in the fridge.
-In conclusion, I have added Multi Collagen.
+Furthermore, this is a small batch recipe, which means that this one jar can be stored in the fridge.
+In conclusion, I have added Multi-Collagen.
 I used collagen as a thickener.
 Collagen is a complex protein and offers health benefits.
 (1) Feel free to omit this ingredient.

 I use this with my Grain-Free Garlic Crackers, Sage and Thyme Grain-Free Crackers, use to top pancakes, waffles, or Soft Serve Vanilla Ice Cream.
 Check out how to make Powdered Monkfruit.